 The City established a storm drainage fee in 1982 as a charge on real estate property to fund the operation, maintenance, and capital expense of the storm sewer and drainage system.
 This fee is based on lot area, runoff weighting factor, and unit financial charge.
 Proceeds from this fee are used to fund the various activities of Public Works personnel involved in drainage projects.

-The storm drainage fee annually generates over $5 million in revenue to fund various City drainage projects.
-The City currently owns and maintains over 525 miles of storm sewer and drainage channels, over 62 detention ponds, and over 68 miles of sump pump collection pipe.
+The storm drainage fee annually generates over $10 million in revenue to fund various City drainage projects.
+The City currently owns and maintains over 570 miles of storm sewer and drainage channels, approximately 200 detention and/or water quality ponds, and over 114 miles of sump pump collection pipe.